-God promised then that the woman would have a child and that out of the loins of that woman would come one who would defeat Satan, literally crush Satan's head.
-That is the first promise of a Savior.
-Now by now Adam and Eve know that Satan is a liar.
+Now, by now, Adam and Eve know that Satan is a liar.
 Satan said, “You’ll not surely die, God is hiding things from you, He’s not a good God, He didn’t tell you the truth.
-I’m the good one, I’m telling you the truth," etc., etc. They, for the time, believed Satan, were then catapulted into a cursed environment.
+I’m the good one, I’m telling you the truth,” et cetera, et cetera.
+They, for the time, believed Satan, were then catapulted into a cursed environment.
 They were cursed themselves.
 They now know Satan lied and God told the truth.
-And God made one promise, “I’ll give that woman a seed, out of that woman will come one who will destroy Satan, who will crush his head, destroy the enemy, destroy the one who brought sin into the human realm and give back paradise to the world.”
+And God made one promise, “I’ll give that woman a seed.
+Out of that woman will come One who will destroy Satan, who will crush his head, destroy the enemy, destroy the one who brought sin into the human realm and give back paradise to the world.”

-And so you see then in verse 20 by the name that Adam gives his wife that he now believes God.
-Though the promise was death he believes there will be life because God said there would be life, out of her womb life in the form of one who could come to destroy Satan.
+And so you see, then, in verse 20 by the name that Adam gives his to wife that he now believes God.
+Though the promise was death, he believes there will be life because God said there would be life out of her womb, life in the form of One who would come to destroy Satan.
 They now believe God.
 Salvation comes to those who believe God.
-Now what did they have to believe?
+Now, what did they have to believe?
 Anything and everything God said.
-God hadn’t said very much, He had only given one promise, really, one great promise with regard to salvation and that is that Satan would be defeated, he would be destroyed, he would be destroyed by someone born of woman.
-And they believed that.
+God hadn’t said very much, He’d only given one promise, really, one great promise with regard to salvation and that is that Satan would be defeated, he would be destroyed, he would be destroyed by someone born of woman, and they believed that.

-And as far as they could then, they believed in the Savior who was to come.
-They believed that God would provide a savior, a deliverer, one who would overturn the Fall, crush the serpent’s head and bring back paradise.
+And as far as they could, then, they believed in the Savior who was to come.
+They believed that God would provide a savior, a deliverer, one who would overturn the fall, crush the serpent’s head, and bring back paradise.
 That was their part.

 We also saw that the first element on God’s part is atonement.
 It doesn’t do any good for a man to believe unless God provides a means for salvation.
 Man’s faith and repentance mean absolutely nothing without God’s provision for sin.
 And so you come to verse 21 and you see here in a beautiful picture God’s provision, “The Lord God made garments of skin for Adam and his wife and clothed them.”